NEW

 Round Table Agenda Topics

-• What is a Solution?
-Introduction of frameworks for discussion.
+• Principles of Solutions Design Introduction of frameworks for discussion.
 Explore the scope of the field, what activities are and aren’t solutions?
-What is “in scope” for the discussions.
+How does design dictate the approach to a solution?

-• What role does a Solutions Architect or a Solutions Team play within an org?
+• Where does the Solution Engineer/Architect role sit in an organization?
+Where does a Solutions team belong in an organization?
 Is an SA a technical wizard or a pre-sales consultant?
 Project Manager for the proposal response?
-Does a Solutions Team sit under sales, operations, development, or somewhere in between?

 The complete agenda and timetable for the Solutions Round Table, as well as details on the speakers and moderators for each round table discussion session, will be published here soon.